mjmay08/SiaShare/README.md

 3. Set all configuration values needed in *config/default.json*
     1. TODO
 4. Run `npm start`.
 This will start the express server which will serve both the static content used for the UI as well as the server.
+5. Open browser and go to https://<host>:<port> where host and port are the values from *config/default.json*

 ## Acknowledgement
 This work is supported by a [Sia Foundation](https://sia.tech/) grant.